Rakemods/eldersouls/README.md

 Additionally, upon sleeping in an owned or rented bed, that location will be marked as your current Respawn Point.
 On death, a Gravemarker will be spawned at your location containing all of your currently held gold, and you will be teleported to your most recent Respawn Point.
 If you die again, your previous Gravemarker will be replaced, and the original Gravemarker will be unobtainable.

 Your ability to save is limited as well.
-To save the game, you must sleep in a bed.
+There are two ways to save the game.
+The first way to save the game, you must sleep in a bed.
 When you activate a bed, you will be given an item called Elder Scroll - Break.
 This is a one-time consumable that will allow you to save once wherever you wish.
+The other allows for one "Elder Scroll - Break" to be added within 15 minutes.
+It does not stack.
+You wont get another scroll until you use the current one in your inventory after that another will be added in 15 minutes unless you find a bed before that.
+This was added to insure you could save when in a long dungeon with no beds present.

 ### Camera